KyleYoung1997/DNNorDermatologist/Randomised_layer_experiments/README.md

-Folder contains jupyter notebook and images that were used to generate the SSIM for the randomised layer experiments
+## Randomized Layer Experiments
+This folder contains the results of the randomized layer experiments, used to evaluate the model dependence of the explainability methods (i.e. sanity check #2).
+All explanations from the model with various amounts of scrabling can be seen in the folders, while the jupyter notebook is used to output the results of these experiments.
+The results of these experiments are in csv files.